epiverse-trace/tutorials/instructors/files/03-practical-tutors.md

 # Create an epicontacts object -------------------------------------------
-# step: Create a *directed* contact network
+# step: Build a *directed* epicontacts network from the linelist
-# using the linelist and contacts data inputs.
-# Paste a screenshot of the network in the report.
+# and contacts; paste a screenshot of the network in the report.

 epi_contacts <- epicontacts::make_epicontacts(
   linelist = dat_linelist,